The Call for More Realistic Law Practice Training

 Practitioners also serve as role models for students who aspire to practice law as a career.
 The career plans of students who take the course are as diverse as the faculty who teach it.
 Recent graduates of the course regularly participate in the course by relating their experiences as new practitioners, playing the roles of clients in simulation activities, and on occasion serving as part of the faculty in areas of their own emerging practice expertise.

-The teaching materials include nine subject-matter chapters each devoted to one of the substantive areas covered in the course.
-Each teaching team focuses on only one chapter.
-A special feature of most chapters is a simulated case file of the type that might be found in a lawyer's office.
+The teaching materials include nine subject-matter texts each devoted to one of the substantive areas covered in the course.
+Each teaching team focuses on only one text.
+A special feature of most texts is a simulated case file of the type that might be found in a lawyer's office.
 Students thus get a feel for the problems and materials lawyers deal with in daily practice.
 These case files provide fact situations that the faculty use in their demonstrations.
 The course materials also include outlines, checklists, and brief articles that describe important aspects of law practice.
 In addition to the course chapters, students receive background materials for each of the practice skills taught in the course and professional responsibilities materials.

 Intensive Training Week

 A capstone training component of the course is a Skills Intensive Training Week which enables students to put to use, in one integrated and carefully supervised experience, the practice skills they have learned in the course.
-Thirty lawyers participate as faculty in a two-day exercise in which students represent clients on both sides of a comprehensive legal transaction.
+More than twenty lawyers participate as faculty in a two-day exercise in which students represent clients on both sides of a comprehensive legal transaction.
 The students draft legal documents, interview and counsel clients, plan case strategy, negotiate, and orally argue the client's position in a court hearing.
 Throughout this activity, students must identify the strengths and weaknesses of their own and their adversaries’ cases, secure the facts necessary to act on behalf of their clients, evaluate the reliability of information obtained, communicate effectively, plan case strategy, and solve problems that arise in managing the case file.
 Professional responsibilities and practice management issues that commonly arise in law practice are built into the case file.
 Students representing each side also meet as a group, with their senior partners, to evaluate the progress of their case, discuss alternative courses of action, and plan strategy.

 Attorney instructors provide highly individualized oral and written critique to each student performance based on predetermined criteria for each activity.
 In this unit of the course, each student receives individualized feedback from six different practitioners on his or her own performance of the various activities, as well as detailed written feedback on their written work.
 A half-day training seminar for the faculty on the critique method of skills training precedes the instructional program.